unrealwork/atsd-use-cases/integrations/aws/route53-email-notifications/README.md

 ## Overview

 This guide describes how to configure email alerts when a URL monitored by Route53 health checks becomes inaccessible.
-It also provides information on how to enhance the alerts with availability portals and outage details using Axibase Time Series Database [Rule Engine](https://axibase.com/docs/atsd/rule-engine/).
+It also provides information on how to enhance the alerts with availability portals and outage details using Axibase Time Series Database (ATSD) [Rule Engine](https://axibase.com/docs/atsd/rule-engine/).

 ## Initial Configuration